Skip to main content

 Director Sales and Services

-"With the CSRS and PPWR legislations, the EU is sending a clear signal about its commitment to a more sustainable sector.
+"With the CSRD and PPWR legislations, the EU is sending a clear signal about its commitment to a more sustainable sector.
 We are pleased that our packaging solutions can support e-fulfillment in achieving their ambitions for sustainable growth."

 What Does the PPWR Legislation Mean for Your Business?